lmu-osc/Introduction-Simulations-in-R/tutorial_pages/resources.md

 # Resources
+## Follow-up self-paced tutorial on simulation of data analyses for advanced power analyses
+* <a href="https://malikaihle.github.io/Simulations-for-Advanced-Power-Analyses/" target="_blank">https://malikaihle.github.io/Simulations-for-Advanced-Power-Analyses/</a>

 ## Hallgren 2013

 The article suggested for getting familiarised with the topic prior to the session, i.e. [Hallgren A. K. 2013.
 Conducting simulation studies in the R programming environment.
 Tutor Quant Methods Psychol. ; 9(2): 43–60](https://doi.org/10.20982/tqmp.09.2.p043), contains accompanying R scripts and CSV data files which you can peruse in the [Hallgren2013](./Hallgren2013) folder of this repository.
 It contains:

-Annotated R syntax file for Example 1: "novel question.R"
+* Annotated R syntax file for Example 1: "novel question.R"
-Annotated R syntax file for Example 2: "power analysis.R"
+* Annotated R syntax file for Example 2: "power analysis.R"
-Annotated R syntax file for Example 3: "bootstrapping.R"
+* Annotated R syntax file for Example 3: "bootstrapping.R"

-CSV dataset generated in Example 1, which is also used later in Example 2: "novel_question_output.csv"
+* CSV dataset generated in Example 1, which is also used later in Example 2: "novel_question_output.csv"
-CSV dataset used in Example 3: "mediation_raw_data.csv"
+* CSV dataset used in Example 3: "mediation_raw_data.csv"

 ## Other articles